-[5:1] O you who believe, you shall fulfill your covenants.
+[5:1] O you who have believed, you shall fulfill your covenants.
 Made lawful for you are the livestock, except that which is specifically mentioned to you, not being permitted to hunting while you are in the state of Ihram.
 Indeed, God decrees whatever He wills.

-[5:2] O you who believe, do not violate the rites of God, nor the sacred month, nor the animal sacrifice, nor what is garlanded with, nor those coming to the Sacred House for seeking bounty from their Lord and blessing.
-And when you come out of Ihram, then you may hunt.
-And let not you incite the hatred for a people when you are prevented from going to the Sacred Masjid that you transgress.
-And help one another in righteousness and piety, but do not help one another in committing sin and aggression.
-And you shall fear God, indeed, God is severe in enforcing the retribution.
+[5:2] O you who have believed, you should not violate the rites of God, nor the sacred month, nor the animal sacrifice, nor what is garlanded with, nor those coming to the Sacred House for seeking blessing from their Lord and pleasure.
+And when you have come out of Ihram, then you may hunt.
+And the hatred of a people should not incite you when they have prevented you from the Sacred Masjid that you may transgress.
+And you shall help one another in the uprightness and the righteousness, but you should not help one another in the sin and the transgression.
+And you shall fear God; indeed, God is severe in the retribution.

 6. Completing Hajj under both unusual and secure condition with no fear including exception and expiation: